 Arc-to-Chord Correction (t-T) for line 1-2.

 Purpose: The (t-T) correction is due to the fact that the measured direction between two points is actually a curved line, on the surface on a body such as an ellipsoid, that passes through these points.
 When projected onto a plane, the geodetic direction looks like an arc, rather than a straight line.
 The angle that is computed from field notes is defined by the difference between two measured directions.
-Thus, the computed angle differs slightly from the plane angle of the state plane coordinate system.
+Thus, the computed angle differs slightly from the plane angle of the state ground coordinate system.
 This difference is expressed by (t-T).

 Formula: (t-T)" = 25.4 ´ ΔN ´ ΔE ´ 10-10Where: